· Noorle Team · 8 min read

 Seamless Promotion Between Tiers

 The magic happens in the transition.
 Agents naturally start with lightweight exploration in the Code Runner—testing ideas, validating approaches, prototyping solutions.
-When they identify a path forward that requires more capabilities, they seamlessly promote to VMs.
+When they need packages or system access, they promote to Sandbox.
+When they need persistence or browser automation, they use Computer.

 This mirrors how human developers work: